i-html

 Events

-There are a wealth of events that are fired for each stage of the elements lifecycle.
+There are a wealth of events that are fired for each stage of the element's lifecycle.
 Just like <img> and <iframe> elements, <i-html> elements dispatch loadstart, load, loadend, and error events to announce which stage of the loading process they're in.
 They also dispatch beforeinsert, and inserted events.

 Questions you might have